ERNICommunity/angular-starter-project/README.md

 In order to be able to run Prettier and TSLint without conflict, `tslint-config-prettier` has been added to this project (https://github.com/prettier/tslint-config-prettier).

+TODO:
+- How to configure
-How to configure, what is needed for AirBnB Styleguide
+- what is needed for AirBnB Styleguide / is AirBnB possible with Prettier and TSLint

-### Husky
+### TODO: Husky
 https://github.com/typicode/husky

 Git Hooks are scripts which Git calls on certain events such as `commit`, `push`, ...